cnrivera/alchemy-email-builder/notes.md

-# MyName Email Builder Notes
+# Noel Rivera Email Builder Notes

 ## General thoughts on the assessment